20 Essential Tips for Your Ultimate Minnesota State Fair Experience (2026 Guide)

 Frequently Asked Questions

-What are the dates and hours of the Minnesota State Fair 2025?
+What are the dates and hours of the 2026 Minnesota State Fair?

-Use free park-and-ride lots (e.g., University of Minnesota) or Metro Transit buses to avoid costly on-site parking ($20–$30).
+Free park-and-ride lots or Metro Transit buses are preferred over on-site parking ($25).

-Yes, with wheelchair-accessible shuttles, Grandstand seating, and rentals.
+Yes—accessible shuttles, seating, rentals, service animals, and sensory resources are available.
 Contact accessibility@mnstatefair.org for details.

-Weapons, drones, oversized bags, and alcohol are prohibited.
+Weapons, drones, oversized bags, and alcohol.
 Small bags and coolers are allowed but searched.
-Check mnstatefair.org.
+Full list on the official website, Check mnstatefair.org.

 Only service animals are allowed, with relief areas provided.
 Contact Guest Relations for locations.